kPsarakis/holistic-schema-matching-at-scale/README.md

+# :warning: Development for this project has been moved to [this repo](https://github.com/delftdata/valentine-system) managed by TU Delft's data managment group

 # Holistic Schema Matching at Scale

 This repository contains the implementation of the holistic schema matching system detailed in my